-The tradeoff is that Agile projects are more susceptible to scope creep, as the parameters of the project aren't strictly defined.
-If you're not careful, tasks will get added to the project, and it'll balloon into something unmanageable.
+The trade-off is that Agile projects are more susceptible to scope creep, as the parameters of the project aren't strictly defined.
+If you're not careful, tasks can get added to the project and it'll balloon into something unmanageable.

 Agile is kind of like a team scavenger hunt.
 The items on the list don't need to be found in order, and the entire team doesn't need to help find each and every one, so you're better off splitting the list up and having parts of the team work on finding different things at the same time.
 If one group runs into trouble or gets stuck, the other groups can keep working—it allows the team as a whole to keep progressing even if a part of the team hits an obstacle.

-Since Agile is a philosophy rather than a methodology, really any project management platform that isn't waterfall/Gantt chart-only will work well for Agile projects.
-Jira was purpose-built for agile software development teams, but other software like ClickUp, Zoho, Asana, Wrike, and Trello are also compatible with Agile methodology.
+Since Agile is a general philosophy rather than a hard-and-fast practice, really any project management platform that isn't waterfall/Gantt chart-specific will work well for Agile projects.

 What is Kanban?

-Kanban isn't a separate agile methodology: it's an approach that can be used in tandem with Agile and other flexible project management styles.
+Kanban isn't a separate methodology from Agile: it's an approach that can be used in tandem with Agile and other flexible project management styles.

-In fact, Kanban was developed long before agile project planning was even a thing.
+In fact, Kanban was developed long before Agile was even a thing.
 It was first developed in the 1940s by a Toyota executive named Taiichi Ohno, and is today recognized as an "agile" project approach because it prioritizes similar values like adaptability, efficiency, and improved collaboration.